 Technique: How to Bake the Best Chocolate Chip Cookies

 Why cream the butter and sugar together in cookies?

 Do you ever wonder about creaming the butter and sugar step?
 I used to be confused about this.
 I was never sure if I was doing it correctly.
 Turns out it is an important step.
 It’s all about mixing the sugar into the butter until the sugar is nearly dissolved.
 You’re increasing the volume by mixing thoroughly and adding more air into the dough, resulting in lighter textured cookies.
 How do you know if you’ve creamed enough?
 First, be sure your butter is at room temperature, about 67°F. Mix it past the “wet sand” stage and stop when it looks light and fluffy, almost like frosting.
 Beat in the eggs.

-Now the my kids are all grown, with children of their own, I’m still in the cookie baking business and loving it.
+Now that my kids are all grown, with children of their own, I’m still in the cookie baking business and loving it.

 The Best Chocolate Chip Cookie Recipe